-Operating revenues increased \$194.3 million, or 10.6%, during 2003 as compared to the same period in 2002, reflecting stronger summer demand and higher than expected fourth quarter traffic as compared to 2002.
+Operating revenues increased \$194.3 million, or 10.6%, during 2003 as compared to the same period in 2002.
 For the twelve months ended December 31, 2003, capacity increased 7.5% and traffic increased 10.4% as compared to the same period in 2002.
 The capacity increases are primarily due to the addition of service to new cities (Boston, Denver, Newark, Washington D.C., Orlando and Miami) and an increase in service in the Pacific Northwest, Mexico, and Canada markets, partially offset by lower capacity in the Bay Area, Arizona and Northern Alaska.
 During 2003, roughly 75% of our ASM growth came from expansion in the Transcontinental and Denver markets.
 Traffic increases primarily reflect service to new cities and traffic increases in the Pacific Northwest, Mexico and Nevada, partially offset by decreases in traffic in the Bay Area, Northern Alaska and Arizona.
 Higher traffic resulted in a \$172.7 million, or 10.4%, increase in passenger revenues.
 Our passenger load factor (RPMs divided by ASMs) increased 1.9 percentage points to 70.0% during 2003 as compared to 2002.